saurbkumar/mongoCrud/Readme.md

 <!-- Request and response validation -->
 ## Request and response validation

 Define your request body or request parameter in the swagger file (`api/swagger/swagger.json`).
 To know more about the definitions, see [Swagger Documentation](https://swagger.io/specification/).
-According to the definitions defined in the swagger, all the variations will be performed.
+According to the definitions defined in the swagger, all the validations will be performed.

  <p align="right">(<a href="#top">back to top</a>)</p>